krishpatel2067/ListLib/docs/numlist.md

 # NumList
 **API Reference**

 `NumList`s are `List`s that are specialized for numbers.
 It inherits the methods and properties from `List`, but has certain added on top.
+The datatype supports a number base system upon creation and conversion up to hexadecimal.

 !!!
 Note
     This only shows the API that is for consumer use; hidden API is not listed.